M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Display-Persistent-Web-Page-In-Tab/index.md

 This sample creates a basic User Interface Extensibility Framework application consisting of one [ShellUI module]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Modules/#shellui) which shows a persistent browser window within a tab in the right-pane of M-Files.
 This can be useful to display a web page which is not context-sensitive (e.g. an intranet), persisting the user's navigation within the browser window as they navigate within M-Files.

-<p class="note">The source code for this sample is available within our <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/UIX%20Applications/DisplayPersistentWebPageInTab">GitHub Samples and Libraries repository</a>.</p>
+The source code for this sample is available within our <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/UIX%20Applications/DisplayPersistentWebPageInTab">GitHub Samples and Libraries repository</a>.
+{:.note}

-<p class="note">This sample extends the <a href="../">previous samples</a>.
-Whilst all basic steps will be covered, more detail may be found in other samples.</p>
+This sample extends the <a href="../">previous samples</a>.
+Whilst all basic steps will be covered, more detail may be found in other samples.
+{:.note}

 ## Overview